"Grey zone" is a term used everywhere : security studies, geopolitics, hybrid warfare, corporate strategy. But it has never been rigorously defined.

 Not just "the space between war and peace."

-The Grey Zone is the fundamental architecture of contemporary power operating across all domains: geopolitical, organizational, interpersonal, psychological.
+The Grey Zone is a structural definition of how power operates across all domains: geopolitical, organizational, interpersonal, psychological.

 The problem with existing definitions